Dr. Steck challenges students to become culturally active, intellectually curious, and critically engaged.

 Representative List of Recent Publications / Exhibitions:

 For the past two decades, Stuart Steck has worked as both a curator and academic.
 Although he was originally trained in the field of decorative arts, his current interests focus on postwar art and critical theory.
-He has taught undergraduate and graduate courses at the Art Institute of Boston since 1998.
-In addition to serving on the faculty at AIB, he has also held teaching positions at the Massachusetts Institute of Technology, Brown University, Boston University, and Suffolk University.
+He has taught undergraduate and graduate courses at Lesley University since 1998.
+In addition to serving on the faculty at Lesley, he has also held teaching positions at the Massachusetts Institute of Technology, Brown University, Boston University, and Suffolk University.
 Most recently, Steck co-curated the video exhibition Israel from Within and Without.
 He has also published essays on Ellsworth Kelly and Sung Ho Kim, with whom he collaborated on an architectural project.
 Steck is currently the producer of the Short Attention Span Digital Video Festival and the founding president of the Visual Culture Consortium, Boston.
 Over the years, Steck has received research grants from the Henry Luce Foundation, the Pittsburgh Foundation, and the Boston University Humanities Foundation.
 Steck received his BA in History from Cornell University and his PhD in Art History from Boston University.

 Request more information